nataliaivan0v/No-Show/README.md

 ## Notes

 This project was built as a portfolio piece.
 Notification expiry runs server-side via a `pg_cron` job that sweeps every minute; the client-side countdown is only a display.

+Location-based filtering is **implemented**: addresses are geocoded exactly once at write time (when a spot is posted or a waitlist entry is saved) via the free Nominatim/OpenStreetMap service, and the resulting coordinates are stored on the row.
+Matching then filters by distance directly in SQL with `earthdistance` (comparing a spot to each seeker's `max_distance_miles`) — no geocoding and no paid API call happens per search.
+The distance filter is deliberately **fail-open**: if an address couldn't be geocoded (so its `lat`/`lng` is null), that row still matches on the other criteria rather than being silently dropped, which keeps a geocoding hiccup from making a spot match nobody.

-SMS delivery is not wired up — in production the in-app notification would be paired with real SMS via Twilio.
-Studio address fields would integrate with the Google Maps Places API for address autocomplete and validation, which would also enable location-based filtering on the waitlist queue, so seekers could be matched to spots within a preferred distance rather than across all locations.
+Genuine future work: SMS delivery is not wired up — in production the in-app notification and email would be paired with real SMS via Twilio.